chrisaberle/connections_bot/README.md

     ```bash
     uvicorn main:app --reload
     ```

+2. **Perform Initial Data Pull**

+   In Slack, run an initial `/update` command.
+This will process the entire channel history, create the .csv databases and populate them.

 2. **Interact with the Bot:**

-    With the application running, interact with the bot on Slack by sharing puzzle results and using the `/update` and `/leaderboard` commands.
+    With the application running, interact with the bot on Slack by sharing puzzle results and using the `/leaderboard` command.
+As you post scores, the bot will track and update the data.
+Use /update sparingly to avoid rate limits.